JkDevArg/the_picking/README.md

 # the_picking

-is not ha ethical :) ty chat gpt-4
+is not a ethical :) ty chat gpt-4